xingwanying/list-demo/README.md

 ## /list

 This page initializes the loading of five pictures.
-Each time the scroll bar slides to the bottom will trigger request to load another five pictures.
+Each time the scroll bar slides to the bottom will trigger a request to load another five pictures.

 ![list](https://s1.ax1x.com/2020/05/06/YAwJoT.png)